CodeLifter-sys/rapidclip-generator/README.md

 - **Automatic Content Creation**: Generate personalized scripts based on the provided topic.
 - **Audio Narration**: Transform the script into high-quality narration.
 - **Audio Reprocessing**: Reprocess audio files that exceed a specified duration to ensure compatibility with platform constraints.
+- **Subtitle Generation**: Generate subtitles with improved alignment and segmentation:
+  - Tokenizes the transcript text while preserving punctuation.
+  - Aligns words with their respective timestamps and punctuation.
+  - Creates readable, synchronized subtitles with character and word limits per line.
+- **Multi-Language Support**: Enable content creation, narration, and subtitles in multiple languages.

 ---

 ## **Planned Features**

-- **Multi-Language Support**: Enable content creation, narration, and subtitles in multiple languages.
 - **Background Music Integration**: Select local soundtracks to enrich the video.
 - **Relevant Images**: Automatically generate images to illustrate the content.
 - **Visual Effects and Transitions**: Apply zoom, animations, and smooth cuts.
-- **Synchronized Subtitles**: Automatically generate subtitles aligned with the audio.
 - **Complete Rendering**: Create the final video ready for publication.

 ---